dafny-lang/dafny/docs/_includes/Types.md

 The incompatibility of a newtype and its basetype is intentional, as newtypes are meant to be used as distinct types from the basetype.
-If numeric types are desired that mix more readily with the basetype, the subset types described in a later section may be more appropriate.
+If numeric types are desired that mix more readily with the basetype, the subset types described in [Section 0](#sec-subset-types) may be more appropriate.

 Note that the bound variable `x` in `Q` has type `M`, not `N`.
 Consequently, it may not be possible to state `Q` about the `N`